 Making the switch to electric requires a little bit of a mindset shift.
 Instead of being reliant on petrol stations, you’ll need to do a bit more planning (but it’s so worth it).
 We like to think of it like charging your mobile phone.
 When you have a day planned away from home you either:

 - Charge up the phone the night before so you have full charge when you wake up.

 - Bring a charger with you so you can plug in and charge on the go.

 How much does it cost to charge an electric car at home?

-There’s no getting away from it, charging your car on the public network will be more expensive than charging at home most of the time, but when we compare the cost of charging on the public network versus the cost of running a petrol car, the savings are still significant.
+There’s no getting away from it, charging your car on the public network will be more expensive than charging at home most of the time.
+But when we compare the cost of charging on the public network versus the cost of running a petrol car, the savings are still significant.

 The UK’s public charging network has nearly 50,000 charging connection points for electric cars.
-There’s more than enough juice out there for everyone.
+There’s more than enough out there for everyone.

 There are lots of options to charge on the street or out and about.
 There are thousands of free charging stations in places like shopping malls, supermarkets, public car parks, train stations and service stations.

 The best way to plan your charging is to check out our Electroverse map.
 It’ll show you all of the chargers closest to you, let you know what networks they run on and the cost to charge.
 You can download the handy app and use it for journey planning so you never have to worry about running out of charge.